Samuel-Lawrence495/wintime/README.md

 print(result)
 ```

 For a more detailed walkthrough, open the wintime_vignette file.
+For complete documentation, open the wintime.pdf file.